R International : Systems Announces its Boad Meeting | MarketScreener

 R Systems Announces its Board Meeting

-This is to inform you that the 3rd meeting of 2023 of the Board of Directors of R Systems International Limited ("Company") is scheduled to be held on Wednesday, May 03, 2023 to inter-alia transact the following business
+We wish to inform you that a meeting of the Board of Directors of the Company is scheduled to be held on Wednesday, May 10, 2023, for inter alia considering the following matters:

 -

+To take on record the completion of acquisition of shares by the Acquirer from the sellers.

-To consider and approve the audited standalone financial results and the unaudited consolidated financial results of the Company for the quarter ended March 31, 2023.
+To consider and approve the appointment of Director(s) and KMP(s) of the Company, as nominated by the Acquirer, if any.

+To consider and take on record the resignation of existing Director(s), of the Company, if any

+To discuss various fund-raising options, including a rights issue, subject to all applicable approvals and compliances.

 Following is the Corporate Disclosure made to Stock Exchanges: